RimuTec/faker/README.md

 - Words(int wordCount = 3, bool supplemental = false)

 ## Name *
-This class is on par with Ruby Faker for all locales and customization.
+This class is on par with Ruby Faker for all 51 built-in and custom locales.
 - FirstName()
 - FullName() (equivalent to Ruby's Faker::Name.name)
 - Initials(int characterCount)